Spider-Woman (Jessica Drew): Spider-Woman

-While working as a private investigator, Jessica battles Morgan once again.
-Not long after that, she gives up her immunity powers to save Giant-Man.
-Her relationship with David Ishima develops to the point where she reveals her Spider-Woman identity to him, only to have him break up with her because he wants to be with an ordinary woman.
+Drew sacrifices her immunity powers to save Giant-Man and reveals her secret identity to David Ishima, causing him to leave her.

-Jessica travels in astral form with Magnus to 6th century England to free her friends' souls in a showdown with Morgan le Fey in the 6th century.
-She manages to vanquish Morgan, but her human body dies while her spirit was gone.
+Jessica and Magnus travels in astral form to 6th century England to defeat Morgan le Fey.
+She is successful, but her body dies while her spirit was gone.
 At her request, Magnus places a spell over humanity to remove all memory of Jessica's existence.
-This spell is faulty, however; when Tigra and the Shroud discover Jessica's dead body, they contact the Avengers and Doctor Strange.
-The Avengers and Strange travel to the astral plane to battle Morgan Le Fay, who was trying to claim Jessica's body so she could return to the physical realm.
-Eventually, Strange and Magnus reunite Jessica's spirit with her human body, though Magnus's life and Jessica's powers are sacrificed to do so.
-She thus abandons her Spider-Woman identity and continues her life as a private investigator in San Francisco, assisted by Lindsay McCabe and, for a time, by Tigra.
+This spell fails, and Tigra and the Shroud discover Jessica's corpse.
+They contact the Avengers and Doctor Strange, who travel to the astral plane to defeat Le Fay, who wanted to claim Drew's body.
+Strange and Magnus reunite Jessica's spirit with her human body, though Magnus's life and Jessica's powers are sacrificed in the process, leading to Drew abandoning her Spider-Woman identity and continuing her life as a private investigator in San Francisco, assisted by Lindsay and, for a time, Tigra.

-Jessica and Lindsay take a job delivering the Black Blade to Japan, but while passing through Madripoor, she is enchanted by the blade.
-By this time, her superhuman strength and agility, and ability to cling to walls have returned.
-She is freed from the blade's power by Lindsay and an underworld figure called Patch, whom she immediately recognizes as the X-Man Wolverine.
-Following the incident, she and Lindsay set up new business lodgings in Madripoor, with Patch as a frequent ally and information source.
+Jessica and Lindsay take a job delivering the Black Blade to Japan, but while passing through Madripoor, Jessica is enchanted by the blade.
+By this time, her superhuman strength, agility, and ability to cling to walls have returned.
+She is freed from the blade's power by Lindsay and an underworld figure called Patch.
+Jessica and Lindsay set up business in Madripoor, with Patch as a frequent ally and information source.

-Jessica Drew's life settles down until Charlotte Witter, a villainess going by the Spider-Woman name, steals her powers and leaves her near death.
-Jessica is taken from the hospital to New York City by Madame Web who directs her and Mattie Franklin (yet another woman who has assumed the Spider-Woman name) to track down Witter.
-Under Madame Web's guidance, Franklin absorbs from Witter the powers of all four Spider-Women.
-Afterwards, Jessica remains with Madame Web for a time, helping her to watch over Mattie.
-Jessica's powers gradually return to her during this time, but are now unreliable, failing her unexpectedly on occasion.
+Drew's life settles down until Charlotte Witter, a villainess going by the Spider-Woman name, steals her powers and leaves her near death.
+She and Mattie Franklin are instructed by Madame Web to track down Witter.
+Franklin absorbs from Witter the powers of all four Spider-Women.
+Jessica remains with the pair, and her powers slowly return.

-For untold reasons, Jessica moves back to San Francisco, resuming her private investigator practice there.
-When she hears that Mattie Franklin has gone missing, she goes to New York to find her.
-With the help of local P.I.
-Jessica Jones, she rescues Mattie from a drug dealer who had abducted her and was cannibalizing her tissue to make the Mutant Growth Hormone.